 It’s essential to properly maintain your vision in today’s digital age to guarantee that it lasts a long time.
 In addition to shielding your eyes from digital devices, glasses also prevent dust and germs from entering your eyes.
-Additionally, eyewear might help in shielding your eyes from dangerous UV radiation.
+Additionally, eyewear might help in protecting your eyes from dangerous UV radiation.

 So, why does everyone need a pair of sunglasses?
 This article will discuss how they function and their benefits.
 Continue reading to learn more!